mustafagunuvar/python-django-scraping-lead-generation-upwork/README.md

 ⭐ Rating analysis

-📈 (Optional) Correlation between project size and hourly rate
+📈 Correlation between project size and hourly rate

 All visuals created in analysis/insights.ipynb

-📩 Email Enrichment
+## 📩 Email Enrichment
 Our tool visits each company’s website (from Clutch) and scans the HTML for potential email addresses using regular expressions.
 Emails are appended to the existing dataset.

 ✔️ 1000+ sites visited
 ✔️ Domains normalized and deduplicated
 ✔️ Found ~30–40% valid emails

-✅ Why It’s Portfolio-Ready
+## ✅ Why It’s Portfolio-Ready
 This project simulates a real Upwork job where you:

 Navigate anti-bot web defenses